eclipse-tractusx/item-relationship-service/charts/full-irs/README.md

 ### Next steps

-1. Vault: store certificates in secrets
+1. Use the existing test data scripts
+2. Use the existing irs helm chart from the repo
-2. Helm Security issues
+3. Helm Security issues
+4. Move irs frontend helm chart to frontend github url
-3. Deploy on a cloud provider
+5. Deploy on a cloud provider
+6. Vault: store certificates in secrets
-4. Add liveness and readiness probe for irs provider backend service
+7. Add liveness and readiness probe for irs provider backend service
-5. Move irs frontend helm chart to frontend github url
-6. Use the existing irs helm chart from the repo
-7. Use the existing test data scripts
-8. Fix security scans

 ### Additional